JSON: XML

 XML values are strings of characters, with no built-in type safety.
 XML has the concept of schema, that permits strong typing, user-defined types, predefined tags, and formal structure, allowing for formal validation of an XML stream.
 JSON has several types built-in and has a similar schema concept in JSON Schema.

 XML supports comments, while JSON does not.

 Supersets

 Support for comments and other features have been deemed useful, which has led to several nonstandard JSON supersets being created.
 Among them are HJSON, HOCON, and JSON5 (which despite its name, is not the fifth version of JSON).

 YAML

 YAML version 1.2 is a superset of JSON; prior versions were not strictly compatible.
 For example, escaping a slash / with a backslash \ is valid in JSON, but was not valid in YAML.
 YAML supports comments, while JSON does not.

 CSON

-CSON ("cursive script object notation"), is defined as tiny grammar additions to JSONs ABNF grammar specified by RFC 4627.
-Like YAML, it is a strict superset of JSON.
-Contrary to YAML, every CSON data can be translated to JSON back and forth, so one can continue to use a library which only understands JSON, and one does not have to translate existing JSON.
-Besides such JSON equivalence, design considerations were: